loelschlaeger/fHMM/README.md

    - if `data_source = c(NA,NA)`, data is simulated
    - if `data_source = c("x",NA)`, data `"./data/x.csv"` is modeled by a HMM
    - if `data_source = c("x","y")`, data `"./data/x.csv"` (type determined by `data_cs_type`) on the coarse scale and data `"./data/y.csv"` on the fine scale is modeled by a HHMM
+- `gradtol`: a positive scalar, giving the tolerance at which the scaled gradient is considered close enough to zero , see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
 - `iterlim`: an integer, specifying the maximum number of optimization iterations to be performed before termination, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
 - `overwrite`: a boolean, determining whether overwriting of existing results (on the same `id`) is allowed, set to `TRUE` if `id = "test"`
 - `print_level`: an integer, determining the level of printing during the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)